πΊοΈ Understanding Levels

 Which strategy should you use?
 Consider these factors:

-- Project scope: Small games can get away with simple linear progressions; large games need streaming
+- Project scope: Small games can use a single level with linear or hub flow; large games use one World Partition world

-- Team size: Solo developers might prefer simplicity; teams benefit from layered approaches
+- Team size: Solo developers might prefer simplicity; teams benefit from World Partition's One File Per Actor and Data Layers

-- Performance targets: Mobile or VR projects need aggressive streaming to maintain frame rates
+- Performance targets: Mobile or VR projects need careful streaming and HLOD tuning to hold frame rate

-- Genre conventions: Platformers often use linear levels; RPGs frequently use hub-and-spoke
+- Genre conventions: Platformers often use discrete linear levels; open-world RPGs use World Partition

 Don't be afraid to start simple and evolve your structure as needed.
-Many projects begin with a single level and add streaming or multiple levels only when performance or organization demands it.
+Many projects begin with a single Basic level and adopt World Partition or multiple levels only when performance or scope demands it.

 The World Settings Panel